Amouryh/learnGit/readme.txt

 Git is a version control system.
-Git is a free software. new
-now Add new LIne;
+Git is a free software. new new now Add new LIne;
 Git is free software distributed under the GPL;
 Git has a mutable index called stage;